Division: Cancer & Core Clinical Services

 Our BEST values underpin Patient First and are at the core of the care we give to our patients, the support we offer to our staff and our overall leadership approach:

-Our Trust is a great choice for people who want to develop their career in an ambitious and dynamic environment; our employees are able to choose the coverage and supplemental benefits that best fit their needs and those of their families.
+Our Trust is a great choice for people who want to develop their career in an ambitious and dynamic environment; our employees can choose the coverage and supplemental benefits that best fit their needs and those of their families.
 This includes the promotion of flexible working opportunities across the Trust.

 Job responsibilities

-1. To be responsible for providing and overseeing the pharmacy clinical service provided to the general medicine wards within the hospital.
+To be responsible for providing and overseeing the pharmacy clinical service provided to the cardiology (including respiratory) wards within the hospital.

-3. Ensures the provision of a proactive, high quality, cost effective, safe and responsive service to general medicine wards.
+2. Ensure the provision of a proactive, high-quality, cost-effective, safe and responsive service to cardiorespiratory wards.

-4. To actively develop the general medicine pharmacy service, exploring opportunities for clinically advanced services, such as review of patients in clinic.
+3. Actively develop the cardiology pharmacy service, exploring opportunities for clinically advanced services, such as review of patients in clinic.

-5. To provide a clinical ward pharmacy service to the general medicine wards and lead on the education and training of other members of pharmacy and MDT in the pharmaceutical management of these patients.
+4. Provide a clinical ward pharmacy service to the cardiology ward and lead on the education and training of other members of pharmacy and MDT in the pharmaceutical management of these patients.

-7. To ensure the appropriate ordering of medicines for general medicine to ensure medicines are available for patients and to minimise wastage from unused or expired medicines.
+6. Ensure the appropriate ordering of medicines for cardiology (including respiratory) patients to ensure medicines are available for patients and to minimise wastage from unused or expired medicines.

-8. Attend the board rounds and MDTs where applicable within general medicine, providing expert pharmaceutical advice.
+7. Attend the board rounds and MDTs where applicable within specialist medicine, providing expert pharmaceutical advice.

-9. To actively lead on efficiency savings within general medicine.
+8. Actively lead on efficiency savings within cardiology/respiratory department.

-12. To identify and implement opportunities for the efficient use of medicines in general medicine.
+11. Identify and implement opportunities for the efficient use of medicines in cardiology/respiratory.

-13. To support with the late night, weekend and bank holiday rota as part of the department's 7-day services.
+12. Support with the late night, weekend and bank holiday rota as part of the departments 7-day services.

 Person Specification